Marathon Kids

 Looking for a fun and free way to keep your family active this summer?
 Join USU Extension Marathon Kids June 3 – August 10, 2024 as we run, walk, and play our way to being healthy!

-• Complete the registration survey to sign-up participants as young as 2 years of age.
+• Click on the link above and complete the registration survey to sign-up participants as young as 2 years of age.

 • Step 2.
 Set a goal & get active